ariabee/AriaBee.github.io/README.md

 # Portfolio for AriaRay Brown
-### Linguist .
-Designer .
-Developer .
-Happy to Solve It

 * Projects
 * About
 * Contact
 * Resume

 A project portfolio.
-An exploration of website building and design "from scratch" (and some helpful resources).
+An exploration of website building and design "from scratch" (with the help of some useful resources).

 [Visit Site](https://ariabee.github.io "AriaRay's Portfolio")